Teaching about climate change

 The Climate Action Simulation is an interactive, role-playing game that typically takes 2 to 4 hours.
 Free online training is provided and must be completed to facilitate the game.
 It is conducted as a simulated emergency climate summit organized by the United Nations that convenes global stakeholders to establish a concrete plan that limits warming to Paris Agreement goals.
 This game is a fun format for groups to explore climate change solutions and see what it would really take to address this global challenge.

 The simulation works best for groups of 20-50 people age high school to adult.
 A facilitator plays the role of a UN leader, while participant teams represent different global stakeholders.
-Watch a short video about the simulation.
+Watch a short video (YouTube) about the simulation.
 Learn more about the game and online facilitation training.

 Books on teaching about climate change